SummerForeverCo/duck-plot/docs/data-transformations.md

 A central problem behind data visualization is the need to transform your data to a target structure.
-DuckPlot aims to solve this problem by allowing users to target the same visualizaiton with different data structures.
+DuckPlot aims to solve this problem by allowing users to target the same visualizaiton with different underlying data structures.
 Let's take a long and wide view of the same sales data ([souce](https://github.com/uwdata/mosaic/blob/main/data/stocks.csv)):

 <div style="display: flex; gap: 10px;">